-Agile Project Management | By Duncan Haughey | minute read
+Agile Project Management | By Duncan Haughey | Read time minutes

-Software development projects are usually approached using one of two methods: waterfall or agile.
+Today, software development projects use one of two project management methods: waterfall or agile.
 Both have pros and cons, and each method has its advocates who espouse the value of their chosen approach.

-How should I approach my software development project?
+how should I approach my software development project?

 The waterfall method has been around since the 1970s and remains in everyday use.
 It follows a distinct set of steps through the lifecycle of a project.
 Here is a typical set of waterfall stages:

 - Coding and Unit Testing

 We call this approach the waterfall method because each stage follows the previous one after completion, cascading down like a waterfall.
 Like a waterfall, it flows down and never flows up.
 Many people regard this method as safe.